SALARY PACKAGING SERVICES FOR EMPLOYEES TERMS & CONDITIONS

 d.
 Where Smartsalary is unable to recover the balance of an excess amount in a timely manner in accordance with the methods set out in section 8(a) or (b), Smartsalary may, at its sole discretion:

-i. subject to the Employer Agreement, request your employer to fund the balance;
+i. subject to the Employer Agreement, request your employer to fund the balance; or,

-iii. engage a collection agency to recover the debt from you.
+ii. engage a collection agency to recover the debt from you.

 e.
 All reasonable transaction fees and other costs (including, but not limited to, external debt collection agency fees) incurred by Smartsalary in respect of the recovery will be payable by you.